On the emergence of a classical Isotropic Universe from a Quantum $f(R)$ Bianchi Cosmology in the Jordan Frame: Bianchi Universes in the Jordan frame

-We stress that the second of these conditions is favoured by the increasing value of $\alpha$ as the Universe expands, which we will see below that corresponds to the decreasing values of $\xi$ toward zero in the case of a Bianchi I evolution.
-However, this consideration relies on the idea that the behavior of the quantum anisotropies is under control, \emph{i.e.} the average value of the potential term $V_B$ is stable and is also a slow function of time.
-Since this requirement is a rather hard assumption to be postulated \emph{a priori}, we will later implement a full inflationary phase only for the isotropic Universe.
-It is just in this respect that, when we will deal with the Bianchi I quantum dynamics, the analysis is restricted to the onset of de-Sitter-like phase in which the condition above can be retained as valid.
+We stress that the second of these conditions is favoured by the increasing value of $\alpha$ as the Universe expands, which we will see below that corresponds to the decreasing values of $\xi$ towards zero in the case of a Bianchi I evolution.
+However, this consideration relies on the idea that the behaviour of the quantum anisotropies is under control, \emph{i.e.} the average value of the potential term $V_B$ is stable and it is also a slow function of time.